Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 large swath of municipal boundaries, partly driven by the desire to cut down on "redundant" local service districts.
-Not only were several municipalities and districts merged together, but in many cases, entirely new municipalities with original names were created.
-To make matters worse, although this was certainly the most significant reform in New Brunswick municipal governance in decades, it was not the first&#x2014;municipal recombination on a smaller scale transpired multiple times over the 2000&#x2013;2018 period as well.
+Not only were several municipalities and districts merged together, but in many cases, entirely new municipalities with original names were created [@GNB24].

+To make matters worse, although this was certainly the most significant reform in New Brunswick municipal governance in decades, it was not the first&#x2014;our panel data reveals municipal recombination on a smaller scale transpired multiple times over the 2000&#x2013;2018 period as well.
 Regardless, we have found a reliable way to map the 2024 data backwards to past municipal jurisdictions (this is further described in the **Methodology** section), allowing us to integrate time-invariant provider indicators into our model.
 In future extensions of this project, we may utilize more recent data to study the current policing system situation while collaborating with the UMNB.

-Overall, this setup is of interest insofar that it allows us to study the effects of [TODO: Explain why this setup is of interest not only insofar as showing how, and why, different level of exogeneity affect tax rates in different ways, but also in terms of tax base elasticity]
+Overall, this setup is of interest insofar that it allows us to study the effects of different expenditure categories with different levels of exogeneity on tax rate, as well as approximate tax base elasticity given the exogenous nature of police spending under the PPSA.
+The coefficient on police spending per capita shall reveal how much of a burden municipal residents bear as PPSA bills increase, while our elasticity estimates may provide insight into the revenue-raising capabilities of municipalities and justify policy changes to the current policing system in New Brunswick.

 As such, we herein construct a fixed-effects two-stage least squares (FE-2SLS) regression model of the relationships described above.
 The *fixed-effects* (FE)